Skip to main content

 🖨️ Step-by-Step Instructions to Print an Assessment

-• Find the assigned assessment you want to print
+• Find the assessment you want to print

 You can print your assessment in two ways: